-Within one year of graduation, Jack will participate in volunteer position conducting a mission.
+Within one year of graduation, Jack will be working as a missionary for his church.

 Within one year of graduation, Ann will be employed as a full-time student.

 Within one year of completing her postsecondary education, Paula will be a teacher.